Top 10 Places to Buy Souvenirs on Maui

 Front Street in West Maui’s Lahaina Town is totally the epicenter for Maui souvenir shopping!
 Here, you can find it all!
 From rare art pieces to one-of-a-kind clothing designs and the usual Hawaii crafts, Front Street has it all.

-Our absolutely favorite thing about Front Street is that it’s one of the richest historical locations on Maui, full of adventurous activities with a direct Pacific Ocean view!
-When planning a time to check out Front Street in Lahaina, you should actually plan for a whole day excursion.
+Our favorite thing about Front Street is that it’s one of the richest historical locations on Maui, full of adventurous activities with a direct Pacific Ocean view!
+When planning a time to check out Front Street in Lahaina, you should plan for a whole day excursion.

-We definitely suggest that you check out all the local art under the Banyan Tree on the weekends, and make sure to check out the fun surf shops and local art galleries (You have to check out Kai Pua!).
+We suggest that you check out all the local art under the Banyan Tree on the weekends, and make sure to check out the fun surf shops and local art galleries (You have to check out Kai Pua!).
 There are just so many treasures to be found on Front Street!

 Fore more information, please visit Lahaina Town.